Q: When you were young, what did you want to be when you grew up and please explain if there was a story around that?

 A: I grew up in a broken home and always wanted to make something of myself.
 I wanted to own my own business and be successful.
 I gravitated to a career in the culinary field in high school.
 I was home sick from school one day and was home alone watching TV.
 A show came on called the “Galloping Gourmet” with Graham Kerr.
 He cooked a great dish, but it was at the end of the show that got me interested in cooking.
 He would plate, sit down and enjoy the meal.
 I was totally hooked on cooking and the effect it could have on someone eating your food from that point on.
 I cooked a dish for my family and they loved it.
 The next week I was working at a hospital kitchen washing dishes.
 One day the morning cook was out ill and I volunteered to fill in.
 At 17 I became the Breakfast/Lunch cook and never looked back.

-Q: What is one or two interesting facts about yourself that you would like to share with us?
+Q: What is one or two interesting facts about your heritage that you would like to share with us?

-Q: Was there a mentor that helped guide you along your current career path and was there a piece of advice that helped you along the way?
+Q: Was there a mentor that helped guide you along your current career path and was there a piece of advice that helped you along your way?

 Q: How long have you worked for Troon and what has been your career progression; what do you love most about your job?

-Q: What do you do in your daily job or life to inspire other women or minorities to get them interested in the game of golf or into the golf business as a career?
+Q: What do you do in your daily job or life to inspire minorities to get them interested in the game of golf or into the golf business as a career?